-And then live out some of these practical ways of a great attitude:
+And then live out these practical ways for a great attitude:

 Greet People Warmly

-Warm greetings, especially as the day begins, can help set the tone for a day of great attitudes.
+Warm greetings can help set the tone for a day of great attitudes, especially as the day begins.
 Do something nice for someone.
-Ask questions and really listen.
+Ask questions and listen.
 Look people in the eye.

 Work At It

 Work at having a great attitude.
-We have a couple volunteers around our office who help make things brighter with really cool responses.
-For example, when asked “how are you doing” one person always responds with “fabulous!”
-Build some habits of having a good attitude.
-Believe it or not, those responses will help you when you have tough days too!
+Our office has volunteers who help make things brighter with really cool responses.
+When asked “how are you?” one person always says, “Fabulous!”
+Build habits of having a good attitude.
+Those positive responses will help you when you have tough days too!

-A regular sabbath rhythm and days off can help ward feelings of overwhelm and negative attitudes.
-One of the big benefits of a sabbath for ministry leaders is learning, at least one day a week, that this ministry isn’t all about you.
-It doesn’t depend solely on you.
+A regular sabbath rhythm and taking days off can help ward off feelings of being overwhelmed and negative attitudes.
+Taking a sabbath helps ministry leaders learn that their ministries don’t depend solely on them.
 God is in control.
-Sometimes, I find more gets down when I stay home!
+I’ve noticed times when more got done on days I stayed home.
 A good attitude flows from a balance in life.

 Take Note And Be Thankful

-There are so many things for which we can be thankful and grateful.
+We have many reasons to be thankful and grateful.
 Remember those.
 Think about them.
 Thank God for life and keep your mind focused on heaven and other noble things.
 Gratefulness breeds great attitudes.

 Put Things In Perspective

 Learning new perspectives can create a great attitude in you.
-As you go through life, you’re learning by experience, through God’s word, and through conversation with others.
-As we put things in perspective we begin to realize it’s probably going to work out ok.
+Learn from your experiences, God’s word, and conversation with others as you go through life.
+Putting things in perspective helps us realize things will work out ok.
 I recently heard someone quip that 98% of what we worry about never happens anyway.

 Practice living with a great attitude around your family.
-Home can be a place where we get the grumpiest.
+We can be our grumpiest at home.
 Do your best to have a good attitude especially during greetings and farewells.
-Practice loving your family with the same great attitude you greet outsiders during the workday.
+Practice loving your family with the same great attitude you have for outsiders during the workday.

 Your attitude can be contagious in the way you speak and write.
-Keep things positive and let your attitude of fully trusting God shine through your publications and your messages / devotions / sermons.
+Keep things positive and let your attitude of fully trusting God shine through your publications, messages, devotions, and sermons.

 Ministry leaders walk a fine line on social media.
-Be sure to take the high road, don’t intentionally join in on controversy.
-Everything you say is public and people are watching you!
-Social media for a ministry leader is not private and never will be.
-As Paul so aptly states, “everything is permissible, but not everything is beneficial” (1 Cor.
-10:23).
+Take the high road and avoid joining in on controversy.
+People are watching everything you say.
+Social media for a ministry leader will never be private.
+As Paul so aptly states, “everything is permissible, but not everything is beneficial” (1 Corinthians 10:23).
 Your social media life can be a great ministry and an extension of you and your attitude in life.